WalterCouto/D2CE/readme.md

 - Added: add support for dragging and dropping items.<br>
 - Added: add d2i item files and support for import/export of items.
 The application supports the standard d2i files that exists today but if the item being exported is a D2R PTR 2.4 ear or personalized item that contains utf-8 characters outside the ASCII range, it will export the d2i file as a v1.16 item  which is not the same as the format of existing d2i files.<br>
 - Added: add ability to socket and unsocket items<br>
+- Added: add ability to convert character file to a different version via the "Change Version" menu item.<br>
+- Added: add ability to apply runewords to item via the "Apply Runeword" context menu item.<br>
 <br>

 **Version 2.15 (April 26, 2022)**